cecula-vereafy/javascript-library/readme.md

 - Require this file in your project file
 - Call any of the function you want to use in your file and put in the parameters and a callback function
 - The parameters are passed as dataObj and are inputed in a JSON format /({"mobile":"23470xxxxxx"})/

+### How to Get API Key

+Your API Key is first generated when you register an app.
+To register an app, Login to the Developers Dashboard, Navigate to Apps > Add, Type the name of your app and click **Submit**.
+The app will be registered and a new API Key will be generated.
+Copy the API key into your project

+### or

+click [developer.cecular.com](https://developer.cecula.com/docs/introduction/generating-api-key) to get started

 ### Initialization